yeboahx44/Caeser-Cipher/README.md

 # Caeser-Cipher
-The code implements a Caesar Cipher, a basic encryption technique where each letter in the plaintext is shifted by a certain number of positions in the alphabet.
-The user can choose whether to encode (encrypt) or decode (decrypt) a message by specifying a shift value.
+This Python program implements a Caesar Cipher with a simple Graphical User Interface (GUI) using the Tkinter library.
+It allows users to either encode or decode a message by shifting the letters of the alphabet by a specified amount.
+Non-alphabetic characters (e.g., spaces, punctuation) are preserved in the original form, meaning they are not modified by the cipher.
+The program displays the encoded or decoded message based on user input.